 We recommend adding into the program database an anchor variable (such as identity number) that will enable connection with existing information in the broader database that is not the program database.
 Corrected.

 We recommend explaining to the volunteers, in the framework of instruction, the importance of documentation, both for monitoring and research purposes.
-This was fully implanted in the updated module.
+This was fully embedded in the updated module.